 Community Connection: Caregiver will be connected with resources, including transportation, to increase knowledge of and access to supportive programs.

 Emotional Support: Caregivers will have access to free support groups, caregiver education classes and family events with other kinship families.

 1. Be informally caring for a relative’s child full time (Formal kinship caregivers are referred to our advocacy/support programs).

 4. Demonstrate a specific short-term need and the capability to provide a long term, stable home for the child(ren).

-- Willingness to participate in Foster Kinship’s case management program (support group, ongoing assessments, resource referrals, caregiver education and family days) for six months.
+5. Be willing to actively participate in Foster Kinship’s case management program (support group, ongoing assessments, resource referrals, caregiver education and family days) for six months.

 We serve kinship families without regard to caregiver age, disability status, economic circumstance, ethnicity, gender, race, religion and sexual orientation, relation to the child or custody status of the child.

-Contact us to make an appointment by completing the online form here or by calling (702) 546-9988 and leaving a detailed message including your name, phone number, email address and relationship to the children in your care, and appointment availability.
+Contact us to make an appointment by calling (702) 546-9988 and leaving a detailed message including your name, phone number, email address and relationship to the children in your care, and appointment availability.